-A letter posted unpaid and carried by United States packet, the Collins Line 'Pacific', from Liverpool to New York.58 It shows handstamps for the United Kingdom claim, one shilling Sterling, and the Currency postage due, one shilling and fourpence, the latter most likely applied at Hamilton, the exchange office for London, Canada West.
+A letter posted unpaid and carried by United States packet, the Collins Line 'Pacific', from Liverpool to New York.
+It shows handstamps for the United Kingdom claim, one shilling Sterling, and the Currency postage due, one shilling and fourpence, the latter most likely applied at Hamilton, the exchange office for London, Canada West.

-Collins Line 'Pacific'.59
+Collins Line 'Pacific'.3

-57 J.C.
-Arnell, 'Transatlantic Handbook', p.
+&lt;sup>1 J.C.
+Arnell, 'Handbook on Transatlantic Mail', p.
 59: four variants are identified, A.6, A.7, A.8 and A.15, attributed to Montreal, Toronto, Toronto/Hamilton and Montreal respectively.
-This attribution is suspect: the example above is A.15, but is unlikely to have passed through Montreal.
+This attribution is suspect; the example above is A.15, but is unlikely to have passed through Montreal.

-suspect; the example above is A.15, but is unlikely to have passed through Montreal.
-58 Hubbard & Winter, p.
-105: 'Pacific' departed Liverpool 11th and made New York on 22nd August 1855.
+&lt;sup>2 W. Hubbard & R.F.
+Winter, 'North Atlantic Mail Sailings', p.
+105: 'Pacific' out of Liverpool 11th for New York 22nd August 1855.

-59 Illustration Mariner's Museum, Newport News.
+&lt;sup>3 Illustration Mariner's Museum, Newport News.